 The nomination committee meets the requirements of the Code regarding the independence of members.
 Stefan Persson is the nomination committee's chairman.
 This deviates from section 2.4 of the Swedish Corporate Governance Code.
-The 2016 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
+The 2017 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
 The nomination committee has found no reason to decide otherwise.
 The nomination committee was unanimous that in view of H&M's ownership structure, Stefan Persson in his capacity as chairman of the board and principal shareholder is the natural choice to chair H&M's nomination committee.

-Work of the nomination committee in preparation for the 2016 AGM
+Work of the nomination committee in preparation for the 2017 AGM including description of diversity policy for the board of directors

-The nomination committee elected at the 2015 AGM, which was the same as that elected at the 2016 AGM, presented its proposals for the 2016 AGM.
-The proposal for the composition of the board was to elect Stina Bergfors and Erica Wiking Häger as new members, and to re-elect Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Melker Schörling, Christian Sievert and Niklas Zennström.
-Lottie Knutson and Sussi Kvart did not stand for re-election.
-It was felt that the election of Stina Bergfors and Erica Wiking Häger would make a valuable contribution to the work of the board through their respective areas of expertise and experience in the following areas: media, digitalisation, entrepreneurship, commercial law, sustainability and risk management.
+The nomination committee elected at the 2017 AGM, which was the same as that elected at the 2016 AGM, presented its proposals for the 2017 AGM.
+The proposal for the composition of the board was to reelect Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
+Melker Schörling did not stand for re-election.